q-viper/q-viper.github.io/_posts/2020-05-31-writing-a-deep-neural-network-from-scratch-on-python.md

 ### 3.1.3 Now prepare the activation functions.
-For begining, we will use only few.
+For beginning, we will use only few.
 ```python
     def activation_fn(self, r):
         """